The Singleton

 "Okay what."

 "Okay, I'll stay this week.
 I need to think.
 Go take a shower.
-You smell like you did in graduate school."
+You smell like graduate school."

-Jeff almost smiled.
+He almost smiled.
 He did not quite.
-He went to take a shower.
+He went to shower.

 *USER NOT BROKEN.
 WORKFLOW BROKEN.*

-She went back to the Privacy page.
-She had a client to ship to.
+Then she went back to the Privacy page.
+She had a client to ship to, and the children's dragon, in the back room, had reached the part where it sounds out its first word.

 ---

-At 3:40 p.m.
-Jeff came back into the kitchen.
-He had showered.
-He had put on a clean shirt.
-He looked like a man who was trying.
-He poured himself a glass of water, drank it, refilled it, and sat down across from Maya at the kitchen island.
+At 3:40 Jeff came back to the kitchen.
+Showered.
+Clean shirt.
+A man trying.
+He filled a glass at the tap, drank it, filled it again, sat down across from her at the island.

-She closed the notepad.
+She closed the notebook.
 She did not put it away.
-She just closed it and laid her hand flat on the cover, the way one rests a hand on a closed book one is not done with.
+She laid her hand flat on the cover, the way you rest a hand on a book you are not finished with.
+Beside it, the pencil and the paper with the histograms still lay where she had left them, the second one drowned in noise.

-"I want to tell you a story I have not told you before," she said.
+"I want to tell you a story I never told you," she said.

 "Okay."